Karri6/db-and-web-dev/sovellus/instructions.md

 Start by cloning this repository or download the raw files to your computer.

 ## Set Up Database Schema
-> These are the steps I took to ensure I got the database to work on another computer, if you have a better method feel free to use that.
+> These are the steps I took to get the database copied and running on another computer, if you have a better method feel free to use that.

 Create new database with commands:
 ```